Tafara-N/Config/Set-Up/webapps/README.md

 **Apps can be pinned to the dock as well:**

-> To pin the app: Just pin as you with other apps.
+> To pin the app: Just pin as you would with any other apps.

 ![Pinning Apps](images/pinned_to_dock.png)